joggrdocs/support/docs/welcome-to-joggr.md

 You can save the document wherever you like in GitHub.
 In the top left of a document, next to the GitHub icon, you will see where the document is stored in GitHub.

 Some developers prefer to save the document as close to the code it's describing (e.g. save the "How to add a new route" guide under `/routes` folder).
-Other developers prefer to create a separate repository to store all of the documentation.
+Other developers prefer to create a separate repository to store all of the documentation there.
 You can also do a combination of both.

 ## How does Joggr maintain the document?

-When a developer adds a code snippet to a document using Joggr's Code Snippet Explorer, Joggr tracks whether that code changes in your codebase and notifies a developer during the Pull Request process to let them know that this code change will make a document go out of date.
+When a developer adds a code snippet to a document using Joggr's Code Snippet Explorer, Joggr tracks whether this code changes and notifies a developer during the Pull Request process if a code change will make a document go out of date.

 For example, let's say that a developer adds a code snippet like the following to a document: `function myFirstFunction() {  exampleFunction("Hello");}` and two days later the developer opens a pull request to change this function in the codebase.
 During the pull request, Joggr analyzes your code changes to determine if any documentation is out of date.
 In this example, this code snippet would be out of date, so Joggr would send a Pull Request message (like below) telling the developer that the document is out of date.